openflighthpc/flight-scheduler-daemon/CONTRIBUTING.md

-# Contributing to FlightSchedulerController
+# Contributing to FlightSchedulerDaemon

 :+1::tada: Thanks for taking the time to contribute! :tada::+1:

-You want to contribute to FlightSchedulerController?
+You want to contribute to FlightSchedulerDaemon?
 Welcome!
 Please read this document to understand what you can do:

  * [Code of Conduct](#code-of-conduct)